giorgimeladze/ruby_app_logger/README.md

 This README documents this project and tells how to run the commands

-We have main.rb in the main directory and then helpers directory with all the classes that main.rb uses directly or indirectly to do its job.
+We have main.rb in the main directory and then lib directory with all the classes that main.rb uses directly or indirectly to do its job.

 # RUN:
 1. Run ruby main.rb webserver.log in ruby_app folder